Overview of Cerebral Palsy

 In cerebral palsy, faulty development or damage to motor areas in the brain impair the body's ability to control movement and posture.
 This results in a number of chronic neurological disorders.
 Cerebral palsy is usually associated with events that occur before or during birth, but may be acquired during the first few months or years of life as the result of head trauma or infection.

 Cerebral palsy is neither contagious nor inherited, nor is it progressive.
-The symptoms of cerebral palsy (CP) differ from person to person and change as children and their nervous systems mature.
+The symptoms of cerebral palsy (CP) differ from person to person and change as the child's nervous system matures.

 Types of Cerebral Palsy